openstack/swift/doc/source/admin_guide.rst

       -q, --quarantined     Get cluster quarantine stats
       --md5                 Get md5sum of servers ring and compare to local copy --sockstat            Get cluster socket usage stats
+      -T, --time            Check time synchronization
       --all                 Perform all checks.
-Equal to -arudlq --md5 --sockstat -z ZONE, --zone=ZONE  Only query servers in specified zone -t SECONDS, --timeout=SECONDS
+Equal to -arudlqT --md5 --sockstat -z ZONE, --zone=ZONE  Only query servers in specified zone -t SECONDS, --timeout=SECONDS
                             Time to wait for a response from a server